 Non-Surgical Treatment Approaches

 Initial treatment for TMJ disorders often involves conservative, non-surgical methods.
-These include the use of pain relievers and anti-inflammatory medications, engaging in physical therapy, and the use of oral appliances like mouth guards to mitigate teeth grinding.
+These include the use of pain relievers and anti-inflammatory medications, engaging in physical therapy, and the use of oral appliances like custom mouth guards to mitigate teeth grinding.
 Behavioral modifications and stress management techniques also play a significant role in alleviating symptoms.
 Adopting such non-invasive treatments initially can often provide significant relief and prevent the progression of the disorder.

 Surgical Options: A Last Resort